UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 <p align="justify">

 The attack commands are generated using a text to speech converter on a smart phone.
 The audio output is given to a vector signal generator which is used to modulate the input frequency on a high frequency carrier.
 The signal generator can be used to sweep over a range of frquencies to find the most effective attack frequency for a given phone model and SR system.
 The output of the signal generator is connected to a Vifa Ultrasonic speaker which transmits the modulated commands.
-The attack success can be tested on different SR systems like Siri, Cortana, Google Assistant Alexa etc on different devices like laptops and mobilephones.
+The attack success can be tested on different SR systems like Siri, Cortana, Google Assistant, Alexa etc on different devices like laptops and mobilephones.
+However, this method is expensive and space consuming.

 </p>